hostettler/blog/_posts/2019-02-17-microservice-architecture-part-1.markdown

 - Financial institutions must comply to a set of regulations such as delivering monthly report to state their financial health.
 {% include image.html url="/figures/micro-service-architecture.png" description="Network topology and high level component view of the micro-service architecture" %}
 Besides, these "business" services, the architecture delivers a set of non-functional services such as:
+- A Central logging mechanism to deal with the distributed nature of the architecture.
+We will use a [Logspout](https://github.com/gliderlabs/logspout) companion container that will send the logs from all the containers to a concentrator called [Logstash](https://www.elastic.co) that will in turn send to database optimized for search called [ElasticSearch](https://www.elastic.co).
+Finally, [Kibana](https://www.elastic.co) is used to vizualize and analyze the logs.
+- A Message broker but to increase service decoupling and scalability.
+[Kafka](https://kafka.apache.org/) in this case.
+- An API-Gateway that is providing routing, load-balancing and SSO to the micro-services by integrating an indentity manager called [Keycloack](https://www.keycloak.org/).
+We will use [Kong](https://konghq.com/kong/) as an API-Gateway.
-- A (reverse) proxy that shields the user from knowing the ugly details of the network topology.
+The API-Gateway also shields the user from knowing the ugly details of the network topology.
 It also protects the backend by establishing a clear front vs back network separation.
 Furthermore, it exposes the static resources and finally, it provides TLS termination.
-- An API-Gateway that is providing load-balancing and SSO to the micro-services
-- A Central logging mechanism to deal with the distributed nature of the architecture
-- A Message broker but to increase service decoupling and scalability

 From a technology perspective, we will implement Java microservice using JEE8 and its microprofile.
-More specifically we will use Thorntail.
-Then we will package it as Docker container using Maven as build tool.
+More specifically we will use [Thorntail](https://thorntail.io/).
+Then we will package it as [Docker](https://www.docker.com/) container using [Maven](https://maven.apache.org/) as build tool.

+This chapter describes step by step how to compile and deploy the microservices.
+[Part 2](http://www.hostettler.net/2019/02/17/microservice-architecture-part-2.html) describes how to setup non-functional services such as SSO (Single Sign On) and API concentration and logging.
+Part 3 dives a bit deeper in what a microservice architecture actually is and its benefits and some drawbacks.
+Part 5 focuses on the software factory, putting everything together and testing the result.
+Then Part 6 does the autopsy of a microservice with the associated design patterns.

 # Pre-requisites